Yuba City, CA

-There are two types of tooth extractions: simple and surgical.
+The extraction of a tooth is the removal of a tooth.
+It may be necessary due to poor placement, being impacted, or severe decay.
+In general, extractions are categorized as either simple (non-surgical), and surgical.
 We perform a simple extraction on a tooth that has already erupted above the gumline.
 We perform a surgical extraction on a tooth that has become impacted, or has yet to erupt, such as wisdom teeth.
 Extraction may be necessary to prevent the spread of infection and other complications.

-Schedule an Appointment
+Schedule An Appointment

 To learn more about our restorative services call (530)671-1770, and schedule your appointment now!